OckermanSethGVSU/PaperReading/os/paper_summary.md

 * Roll forward to see what data can be recovered after

+### Class Discussion

+Motivation

+* processors are getting faster while I/O is not
+* Main memory increasing, therefore main main handles reads but not so much writes
+* Seek time not improving
+* Many small files
+* Meta-data intensive operations

+---

 ## A Fast File System for Unix

 Published: 1984